zoot101/snapraid-daily-hooks/README.md

 Then populate **snapraid-daily.conf** with the path to the hook script and the desired healthchecks.io URLs, and follow the procedure below.

-Call the hook script directly exactly how **snapraid-daily** will call it - where the 1st argument is what would be the email subject, the 2nd is what would be the email body, and the 3rd (if present) is the logfile of the command that generated the error.
+Call the hook script directly exactly how **SnapRAID-DAILY** will call it - where the 1st argument is what would be the email subject, the 2nd is what would be the email body, and the 3rd (if present) is the logfile of the command that generated the error.